-The “sales pitch” for cabotegravir for African women is injections every two weeks take away women’s day-by-day control over PrEP drugs in their blood.
+The “sales pitch” for cabotegravir for African women is injections every eight weeks take away women’s day-by-day control over PrEP drugs in their blood.
 With cabotegravir they can’t stop PrEP on days they don’t have sex risks.
 Will women accept cabotegravir?
 Women who are persuaded – somehow – to take it will suffer unpleasant and health-threatening side effects but will be protected from bloodborne as well as sexual transmission.
 However, any such benefits to some women leave others – men, women, children – exposed to continuing bloodborne transmission in health care and cosmetic services.

 Vaginal rings with dapivirine